 Inventory KPIs you must track

 Now let’s dig deeper into which are the best inventory management KPIs to track to optimize your business.
-We’ve divided them into 3 main categories to better assess your inventory management process:
+We’ve devided them into 2 main categories to better assess your inventory management process:

 - Sales Inventory KPIs

 These inventory management KPIs are closely related to your sales and the demand for your inventory.

 In general, sales KPIs will help you measure how efficiently you’re supplying products to your customers with the purpose of never running out of stock.